 The San Antonio Stock Show & Rodeo strives to ensure a fair price for market animal projects.
 Market conditions may dictate the sale of market animals be conducted through local terminal markets (i.e. sale barns, etc.).
 The San Antonio Stock Show & Rodeo reserves the right to charge the exhibitor freight, yardage, and any and all marketing fees applicable to the sale of each animal.
 Animals should be in accordance with all representations throughout the validation/ownership period.
-Any animal deemed unmerchantable due to lameness, illness, blindness, etc. will receive no value.
+Any animal deemed unmerchantable due to weight, lameness, illness, blindness, etc. will receive no value.
+The Commission Company reserves the right to deem an animal unmerchantable and may refuse to accept non-placing Market Steers based on the criteria previously mentioned.

 - 21. Animal Load-Out: It is the responsibility of each exhibitor to deliver his/her animal to the designated load out area and that all documentation has been appropriately filed and completed. - 22.
 Market Animal Eligibility: To meet Country of Origin labeling requirements, all animals entered or exhibited in a Junior Market Division must be bred, born and raised, in the United States. - 23.
 Blocking Tables & Trim Chutes: No Market Lamb or Market Goat Blocking Tables are permitted on grounds.
-No Steer or Junior Heifer Trim Chutes are permitted on grounds.

-24. Blow Dryers: No blowers, corded or cordless, will be permitted during the Junior Market Shows.
+No Steer or Junior Heifer Trim Chutes are permitted on grounds. - 24.
+Blow Dryers: No blowers, corded or cordless, will be permitted during the Junior Market Shows.